Measurable Outcomes with Sustainable Results. Since 1994:

-- Constructed or improved 1,400 kilometers (870 miles) of roads helping isolated communities connect to larger markets.
+- Constructed or improved 1,200 miles of roads helping isolated communities connect to larger markets.
 Travel time can be reduced from days to a few hours.

-- Constructed 8 large agricultural water reservoirs and 170 water ponds (atajados).
+- Constructed 9 large agricultural water reservoirs, 52 surface wells, and 400 water ponds (atajados).
 Access to water improves crop yields and quality for Bolivian farmers, which improves nutrition and can double or triple a family’s income.

 All of these projects began with a request from the local community, and were built in collaboration with them and the local government.
 Every single one of these projects continues to operate today, with no direct ongoing funding from Mano a Mano (read more about our model).

 Slideshow – Mano a Mano: Creating Partnerships to Improve Lives